tpoisot/DataSharingPaper/DataSharing-MS.md

 the authors will give informations about the study, and informations about where the data are stored, and how to access them.

-##A short review of the platforms

-##Licensing issues
+## Licensing issues

 Perhaps the point with which scientists will have the less familiarity is the licensing under which data should be made available.
 Fortunately, easy to understand, non-restrictive licenses exists, which are fitted to scientific output.
 The most well known family of them is the *Creative Commons* (CC).
-This family of licenses originated in the need to allow the free (as in speech ,or as in beer) diffusion of cultural, artistic, and intellectual productions [@Lessig2004], and it's difficult to argue that scientific output do not fall within this category. [@Hrynaszkiewicz2012] proposes that factual data, on which no copyright can be applied, be released under the *CC-0 waiver*, which essentially removes all copyright on the data.
-While this can be the most altruistic attitude to adopt, the need to achieve recognition through the citation of ones' work will probably lead many people to use the *CC-BY* license, which allows use and reproduction of the data as long as the original source is explicitly mentioned.
+This family of licenses originated in the need to allow the free (as in speech, or as in beer) diffusion of cultural, artistic, and intellectual productions [@Lessig2004], and it's difficult to argue that scientific output do not fall within this category. [@Hrynaszkiewicz2012] proposes that factual data, on which no copyright can be applied, be released under the *CC-0 waiver*, which essentially removes all copyright on the data.
+This particular licence is imposed by *Dryad* (a data repository associated with, *e.g.*, *The American Naturalist*) and *fig**share*** (though only for datasets).
+Another alternative is the *CC-BY* license, which allows use and reproduction of the data as long as the original source is explicitly mentioned (this licence is used for all non-data submissions in *fig**share***).
 Both of these licenses are in accordance with the Panton Principles [@Murray-Rust2010].
 The *Creative Commons* website offers an intuitive tool to choose a license (`http://creativecommons.org/choose/`), although we encourage scientists to be aware about the pitfalls associated with the most restrictive ones [@Hagedorn2011].

-#How it should be encouraged
+# How it should be encouraged

-##The role of journals
+## The role of journals

 Journals are in the best position to make things move [@Vision2010], because a scientist career depend on getting its papers accepted.
 Although when possible, a bottom-up approach should always be preferred, editors have in their hand a formidable lever to modify our collective behavior.
 Some journals are now asking the authors to deposit their ecological data in a public repository [@Fairbairn2011 ; @Whitlock2010].
-This is mandatory for sequences in all journals (*GenBank*), and archiving of all data in TreeBase, DataDryad, or FigShare is becoming a common practice.
-The referees are, however, rarely asked to evaluate if the adequate data are released (*e.g.* network metrics and summary statistics instead of full networks), and even more rarely given access to the data during the evaluation process.
+This is mandatory for sequences in all journals (*GenBank*), and similar mandatory archiving of all data in TreeBase, DataDryad, or FigShare is becoming a common practice.
+The referees are, however, rarely asked to evaluate if the adequate data are released, and even more rarely given access to the data during the evaluation process.
+About this last point, an increased collaboration between journals and data sharing platforms, to allow referees to anonynously access the data, should be encouraged.
 In practice, authors are still free to release summary statistics instead of raw data, which allows to reproduce the paper, but not to confirm the validity of the approach.

 Journal-led mandates cannot be the only solution used.
 When compliance with journal stipulations are retrospectively checked, even clinical trials data